fido-device-onboard/client-sdk-fidoiot/docs/linux.md

   ```shell
   ./build/linux-client
   ```
-- If the client-sdk binary is built on openssl 1.1.1q environment and then executed with openssl 3 environment, it may fail with libssl.so.1.1 not found error.
-Inorder to successfully execute it, build the openssl 1.1.1 dependant libraries and make it available as well: wget https://www.openssl.org/source/openssl-1.1.1q.tar.gz tar -zxf openssl-1.1.1q.tar.gz && cd openssl-1.1.1q ./config
+- If the client-sdk binary is built on openssl 1.1.1q environment and then executed with openssl 3 environment, it may fail with "libssl.so.1.1 not found" error.
+In order to successfully execute it,  build the specific 1.1.1 version dependent libraries and make it available as well: wget https://www.openssl.org/source/openssl-1.1.1q.tar.gz tar -zxf openssl-1.1.1q.tar.gz && cd openssl-1.1.1q ./config